Becoming an allied health professional support worker

 Work as part of a team

-Support worker roles may work with one of the professions for example a radiography assistant or a theatre support worker.
-The roles may aldso work with more than one profession in a multi-disciplinary team, for example a therapy assistant.
+Support worker roles may work with one of the professions.
+For example, a radiography assistant or a theatre support worker.
+The roles may also work in a multi-disciplinary team.
+For example, a therapy assistant.

 Functional skills